89678yhub98r39sf/proco/README.md

 # PRO.
 CO. : A Game on Consumerism

+### UPDATE 10/24/19
+Due to Scikit-Learn's GradientBoostingRegressor from version 0.20.1 to 0.21.2, the `SmartConsumer` class (see below) is broken.
+The `SmartConsumer` class should not be used, do not input `s` for the question `WHAT WOULD YOU LIKE TO BE??`

+In order to use the `SmartConsumer`, please refer to relevant training code in this file, modify and run training code to make your own `SmartConsumer`.

+Apologies for the inconvenience.

 ## A Brief Description
 This game takes place in a world with a producer and a consumer.
 The producer is in charge of reproducing, in turn increasing its net worth.
 The consumer